This post may contain affiliate links, for more information see our disclaimer.

 While it’s easy to find someone who will buy your gold, it is rarely used as a currency during these modern times.

-Store of value
+Store of Value

 Lately, gold purchases from countries and central banks have been on the rise since the recession.

 Cynics of bitcoin claim the cryptocurrency has no value and is only worth what the next person is willing to pay for it.

-Return on investment
+Return on Investment

-Bitcoin blows gold out of the water when it comes to
+Bitcoin blows gold out of the water when it comes to return on investment (ROI).

 The value of one bitcoin went as high as $19,783.21 in 2017.
 The price dipped down to sub $4k in 2018 and is now rising again.

 For example, you can buy $5,000 worth of gold and possibly make $2,500 or lose $2,000.

 This factor makes it less stable and more of a speculative asset than a reliable store of value or currency.

 Fans of the cryptocurrency hope for a more stable future to help increase the rate of adoption as a fiat alternative.

-Transactions are encrypted and personal information is hidden.
+Transactions are encrypted, and personal information is hidden.
 Currently, it’s nearly impossible to hack bitcoin.

 Blockchain ensures that each bitcoin is unique and tracks how every one of them is acquired.

 However, some argue that advances in quantum computers could lead to vulnerabilities or possible hacks.

 And keeping your gold stash in a safe deposit box isn’t ideal.
-You’ll have to pay the bank to store it and trust them to keep it safe.
+You’ll have to pay the bank to store it and trust them to keep it secure.

 Since both can’t be inflated or printed, and neither are correlated with the stock market, they will often be compared to one another.
 Even with all the similarities, gold and bitcoin are very different.

 It’s doubtful that bitcoin will ever replace gold as a safe haven.
 However, it’s innovative blockchain technology is very exciting.

-But for now, many obstacles are facing the cryptocurrency and its uses are not well defined.
+But for now, many obstacles are facing the cryptocurrency, and its uses are not well defined.